praton1729/Resumes/README.md

 # Resumes

-My Resumes and the corresponding Latex files.
+My resume and the corresponding Latex files.

-- Single page is updated and is ready for use.
+	- main.tex is the main resume file
-- Double page is outdated and corresponds to the college format.
+	- resume.cls is the template file

 Publishing it here for keeping record.
 Feel free to use it.
 Cheers!!